chrisBioInf/svhip_Dev/README.md

 svhip -i aln.dat -o aln.model -write_m
 ```

 This will suffice to write all necessary classifier data in the `aln.model` file once training is finished.
 This can then immediatly be used with the RNAz version edited for dynamic model loading or by replacing the native dinucleotide_decision.model file before compilation.
-Please also have a look at the individual `--help` pages of the `testset` and `write_m` arguments that further explain individual options, like maximum pairwise sequence identity, depth of crossvalidation during classifier training and others.
+Please also have a look at the individual `--help` pages of the `data_gen` and `write_m` arguments that further explain individual options, like maximum pairwise sequence identity, depth of crossvalidation during classifier training and others.
 If you want to create a `.model` file for RNAz and want to take a shortcut, you can also combine both command explained above, by typing:

 ```bash